981526092/COMP0053_Group6/Model/Readme.txt

-This directory is for storing model weight.
+This directory is for storing model weight for our best performed model.